What Majors Are Best for Law School?

 - Admissions, Law School Advice

 Undergrads with dreams of eventually attending law school often wonder if there are certain undergraduate majors that will better prepare you for law school (or that will make your application look better).
 I’ll go ahead and end the suspense now: There’s definitely no mandatory major if you plan on attending law school.
-With that said, you can definitely do some thinking and maneuvering to put you in the best position when it comes time for applying to law school.
-Here’s some general tips and advice for when you’re deciding on a degree program:
+With that said, you can definitely do some thinking and maneuvering to put yourself in the best position when it comes time for applying to law school.
+Here are some general tips and advice for when you’re deciding on a degree program.

 What are the Best Majors for Law School?

 The most important thing is to do something that you know you’ll do well at.
 With law schools being a numbers-oriented business, that’s the most important piece of advice I can give.
 Now, that doesn’t necessarily equate to “find the easiest major,” in part because law schools generally take into account your bachelor’s degree’s relative difficulty, and in part because that’s just a dumb way to choose what to study for four years.

 Really, when it comes to getting a high GPA, choosing a field you’re passionate about is probably about as helpful as choosing an easy major.
 That’s especially true when you consider what kind of extracurricular opportunities you’ll be opening up for yourself.
 It’s generally true that law school admissions is largely a numbers game, but they’ll be giving your resume and campus involvement a look too.

 How to Decide What Undergraduate Degree to Get for Law School

 While law schools don’t require a certain degree, there are several majors that tend to get accepted at higher rates.